-Yet at the cross, the full weight of every grimy act done in every slimy place - was suddenly thrust on Jesus' sinless shoulders.
-He was made sin who knew no sin - so we could become the righteousness of God.
+Yet at the cross the full weight of every grimy act done in every slimy place - was suddenly thrust on Jesus' sinless shoulders.
+He was made sin who knew no sin, so we could become the righteousness of God.

-Jesus took on all that's wrong with fallen mankind, so we could become all that is right in a holy God.
-What a message to share!
-Nothing is more deserving of our max effort than to communicate the Gospel effectively.
+Jesus took on the responsibility for all that's wrong with fallen humanity, so we could become what's right to a holy God.
+What a message we have to share!
+Nothing is more deserving of our maximum effort than to communicate God's glorious Gospel effectively.

-As ambassadors of Christ, we're like an interpreter.

-A good interpreter is fluent in two languages - what he hears and what he speaks.
-And God has made us His interpreters.
-Let's be both faithful to the message of Scripture and fluent in the language of culture.
+Again, as ambassadors we're like an interpreter.
+And a good interpreter is fluent in two languages - what he hears and what he speaks.
+Sadly, some churches lose touch with the truth of heaven, whereas others forget how to speak in the dialect of earth.
+And as God's interpreters, we need to be both faithful to the message of Scripture, and fluent in the language of culture.